FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: Results on HDFS

-The model also shows some strange bypasses of this behavior, for instance the rightmost infrequent path that skips the frequent states after the 9-11-26 parallel executions (rightmost path, middle of the automaton).
+The model also shows some strange bypasses of this behavior, for instance, the rightmost infrequent path that skips the frequent states after the 9-11-26 parallel executions.
 This path occurs only twice in the entire training data.
 Consequently, the statistics used to infer this path are not well estimated.
 It seems likely that the learning algorithm made an incorrect inference, i.e., these frequent states should not be bypassed.
-We are currently working on techniques to change the bias of FlexFringe to avoid making such mistakes.
-Note that the only way to identify such issues is by visualizing and reasoning about the obtained models, something that is prohibitively hard for many other machine learning models such as neural nets.
-This is an important reason why the recent research line of extracting automaton models from complex neural networks is very relevant~\cite{weiss2018extracting, ayache2019explaining, aalpy}.
+We are currently working on techniques to change FlexFringe's bias and avoid making such mistakes.
+Note that the only way to identify such issues is by visualizing and reasoning about the obtained models, which is prohibitively hard for many other machine learning models, such as neural nets.
+A recent line of research aims to overcome this limitation by learning automaton models from complex neural networks~\cite{weiss2018extracting, ayache2019explaining, aalpy}.